south-lacrosse/www-dev/docs/development-help.md

     git push --delete <remote-name> <branch-name>
     ```

-    Use -D if branch has unmerged changes.
+    Use `-D` if branch has unmerged changes.

 ## Commits

-* `git add .` - add all files to index
+* `git add .` - add all files in and below current directory to index.
+Use `git add -A` to add everything in the repo.
-* `git commit -am "message"` - Commit with a message.
+* `git commit -am "message"` - commit with a message.
 The `-a` flag (all) automatically stages files that have been modified and deleted, but new files you have not told Git about are not affected.
+* `git log -S search-string` - search for commits that reference search-string, so will show any commit that added or removed a reference to a specific function.
 * `git reset --hard HEAD^` - delete the last commit.
 Be careful with this one!
 And don't do if you've pushed to a repo that others may have pulled from.
 * `git rebase --committer-date-is-author-date -i HEAD~10` - interactive rebase.
 Opens up an editor with a list of commits, and you can pick which commits to keep.
 Git then applies the remaining commits one-by-one from the starting point you specified, effectively deleting the removed commits. `HEAD~10` could also be a commit e.g. `ad14bf3`.